jjovelc/JovelJ_JovelJ_workshops/scRNAseq_2024/scVelo_blog/RNAvelocity.md

   sc.tl.leiden(adata, resolution=0.5)  # Adjust resolution for granularity
 ```

-Leiden clustering will produce a UMAP plot like this:
+Leiden clusters can be used to produce a UMAP plot like this:

 <img src="figures/umap_clusters.png" alt="UMAP clusters" width="500">